 Loyalty additions are usually guaranteed by the insurer and you will know exactly when they will start to accrue.
 The amount that will be paid as loyalty additions by the insurer will, however, vary based on several factors such as the policy tenure, the sum assured, premiums amount, premium payment term, etc.

 Loyalty additions are a good way to increase the returns that one is eligible to receive from the policy.
 However, this shouldn’t be the sole factor that you look for when purchasing an insurance plan.
 As a policy buyer, you should make sure to research the various ULIPs that are offered in the market, compare premium rates and the charges levied, and familiarise yourself with the policy terms and conditions, before purchasing an insurance policy.

 Before you buy a ULIP, you need to consider a lot of factors.
 Some of the important considerations to make before buying a ULIP are given below:

-Each policy will have different eligibility criteria.
+The eligibility criteria for ULIPs may vary from one company to another.
 Some of the common parameters for ULIPs are: